|Key dates||Deadline: Monday 13 May 2019|

 - plan UK study visit for Thai universities to learn best practice from UK universities;

-- prsent the roadmap to Ministry of Science and Technology, related government and science agencies, universities and industry sectors.
+- present the roadmap to Ministry of Science and Technology, related government and science agencies, universities and industry sectors.

 How to apply